e-marshall/e-marshall.github.io/_experience/experience-1.md

 ---
 title: "Summer 2024 - Developer Relations intern @ Earthmover"
-excerpt: "More about my time as a SIParCS intern"
+excerpt: "More about my time as an intern at Earthmover"
 collection: portfolio
 ---
 ------